beaverbuilder/documentation/docs/bb-theme/customizer-settings/content.md

 For archive pages that display a list of your blog posts (such as when you set your home page to display your latest blog posts in **Customize > Settings**), you can set options for how the posts are displayed.

   * Full post or a summary
   If you have a lot of blogs or very long ones, it's helpful to display a summary with a _Read More_ link that takes you to the actual post.
 You can also change _Read More_ to say something else.
+  **Note:** The WordPress Search Results page is a type of archive but it  always displays the excerpt, regardless of this setting.
   * Positioning of the featured image
   You can show or hide the featured image from each post and choose where to display it in relation to the text.
   * Image size